shahnazumer/AI_RESEARCHER/README.md

 ### 4. Install Tectonic (LaTeX → PDF)

-Download from Tectonic Releases
+ -Download from Tectonic Releases
-.

-Ensure tectonic is available in your system PATH.
+.-Ensure tectonic is available in your system PATH.

-Or update TECTONIC_PATH in write_pdf.py.
+ -Or update TECTONIC_PATH in write_pdf.py.

 ### 5. Set Up Environment Variables
 ```bash